-- 17.3.10 There shall be deducted in the calculation of the employee's service all leave of absence without payment not specifically acknowledged and accepted by Council as service at the time leave was taken. - 17.3.11 When an employee transfers from one Council to another, the former Council shall pay to the newly employing Council the monetary equivalent of all long service leave accruing to the employee at the time of transfer up to a maximum of five (5) years of accrual, calculated at the rate(s) of accrual applying to leave accrued in the five (5) years immediately prior to the transfer.
-By agreement between the former employer and the newly employing employer, more than the monetary equivalent of five (5) years of accrued long service leave may be transferred.
+- 17.3.12 When an employee transfers from one Council to another, the former Council shall pay to the newly employing Council the monetary equivalent of all long service leave accruing to the employee at the time of transfer up to a maximum of five years of accrual, calculated at the rate(s) of accrual applying to leave accrued in the five years immediately prior to the transfer.
+By agreement between the former employer and the newly employing employer, more than the monetary equivalent of five years of accrued long service leave may be transferred.
 However, an employee who at the time of transfer has completed at least five years continuous service may elect to be paid the monetary equivalent of the entitlement.
 Employees who at the time of transfer elect to be paid the monetary equivalent of their long service leave entitlement shall have that entitlement calculated by multiplying in completed years and months their period of continuous service with Council(s).
-A statement showing all prior continuous service with the Council(s) of the employee concerned shall be furnished together with details of the assessment of the amount of money that shall be paid into a Long Service Leave Reserve Account and appropriate notations made in the Council's Long Service Leave Record.

-- 17.3.12 A Council which has received under sub-clause 17.3.11 of this clause a monetary equivalent of long service leave entitlement to cover an employee's period of service with a previously employing Council(s) shall if the employee subsequently leaves the service of that employing Council to seek employment outside New South Wales Local Government before a long service leave entitlement has become due, refund to such previously employing Council(s) the amount paid. - 17.3.13 Long service leave shall be exclusive of annual leave and any other holidays as prescribed by clause 16, Holidays of this Agreement, occurring during the taking of any period of long service leave, provided that where a public holiday falls during a period where the employee has taken long service leave on half pay, the public holiday shall also be paid at half pay. - 17.3.14 When the service of an employee is terminated by death the Council shall pay to the employee's estate the monetary equivalent of any untaken long service leave standing to the employee's credit at the time of the employee's decease. - 17.3.15 Where an employee's service is terminated through shortage of work, material or finance or through illness certified by a duly qualified medical practitioner and such employee is re-employed by the same Council within 12 months of termination of service, prior service shall be counted for the purpose of this clause.
+A statement showing all prior continuous service with the Council(s) of the employee concerned shall be furnished together with details of the assessment of the amount of money that shall be paid into a long service leave reserve account and appropriate notations made in the Council's long service leave record. - 17.3.13 A Council which has received under sub-clause 17.3.12 of this clause a monetary equivalent of long service leave entitlement to cover an employee's period of service with a previously employing Council(s) shall if the employee subsequently leaves the service of that employing Council to seek employment outside New South Wales Local Government before a long service leave entitlement has become due, refund to such previously employing Council(s) the amount paid. - 17.3.14 Long service leave shall be exclusive of annual leave and any other holidays as prescribed by clause 16, Holidays of this Agreement, occurring during the taking of any period of long service leave, provided that where a public holiday falls during a period where the employee has taken long service leave on half pay, the public holiday shall also be paid at half pay. - 17.3.15 When the service of an employee is terminated by death Council shall pay to the employee's estate the monetary equivalent of any untaken long service leave standing to the employee's credit at the time of the employee's decease. - 17.3.16 Where an employee's service is terminated through shortage of work, material or finance or through illness certified by a duly qualified medical practitioner and such employee is re-employed by the same Council within 12 months of termination of service, prior service shall be counted for the purpose of this clause.